At a glance

 The pupils are the black opening located in the centre of the eye, which expands and contract depending on the amount of light.
 In low light, they expand, to let more light into the eye, in bright light, they contract to let less in.
 Normally the pupils expand or contract together, with both either being dilated (large) or constricted (small).

 Pupils of different sizes are medically known as anisocoria (ann-eye-so-CORE-ee-uh).
 The condition occurs for a number of reasons, and it may or may not be accompanied by other symptoms, depending on the underlying cause.

-Anisocoria may be neurological or ocular and causes can range from harmless to life-threatening.
-Common causes include:
+Anisocoria can be neurological or ocular and causes can range from harmless to life-threatening.

 - Glaucoma – Increase in fluid pressure in the eyeball.